 Two River Beach (RB) sampling locations were included in this investigation.
-One location was near the dredged material inflow location for the Pearce Creek DMCF (location RB-01), and one location (location RB-02) was near the area where Pearce Creek Lake discharges into the Elk River.
+One location was near the dredged material inflow location for the Pearce Creek DMCF (location RB-01), and one location (location RB-02) was located approximately 1/3 mile downstream of RB-01.
 Sampling locations were determined in the field using a Trimble ProXRS Differential Global Positioning System (DGPS) with an accuracy of 1 to 3 meters (m).
 Northing and easting coordinates for the sampling locations are provided in Table 1 and shown on Figure 2.